VinayGanapathy/Curated-Learning/README.md

-# Courses
-1. Git and Github for Beginners
+# This repository contains notes/resources on Git and Github

-2. Python for Everybody
+1. Git-Cheat-sheet.pdf